vixalien/river/README.md

 ### Contributing

 river is available under the MIT license.
-See the [LICENCE] file for more info.
+Please take a look at the [LICENCE] file for more info.
 Pull requests are welcome!
 If you have a feature request, please open an issue.

 For some ideas on what to work on, check out the [TODO] file.